Our framework

 Why it matters

 A message without a clear next step is just information.
 Your audience needs to know what to do with what they just heard.
-The call turns inspiration into transformation.
+The call is what turns inspiration into transformation.

 Your score bands